-H&M group
+H&M Group

-H&M group is one of the world's leading fashion and design companies and has eight independent fashion brands: H&M, COS, Weekday, Cheap Monday, Monki, H&M HOME, & Other Stories and ARKET, our latest addition to H&M group, launched in 2017.
+The H&M group is one of the world's leading fashion and design companies and has nine independent fashion brands: H&M and H&M HOME, COS, Monki, & Other Stories, Weekday, Cheap Monday, ARKET and AFOUND, our latest addition to the H&M group, launched in 2018.
 Each of these brands has its own unique identity but they are united by a passion for fashion and a drive to dress customers in a sustainable way.